pacoispaco/paulcohen.se/content/blog/updating-firmware-in-the-om1-camera.md

 ## Changes in the firmware updates

-The release notes for the two firmware upgrades can be found on [OM Systems download page for OM‑1](://www.olympus-europa.com/site/en/c/cameras_support/downloads/om_1_downloads.html).
+The release notes for the two firmware updates can be found on [OM Systems download page for OM‑1](://www.olympus-europa.com/site/en/c/cameras_support/downloads/om_1_downloads.html).

 Main improvements in firmware version 1.2:
 * Performance of C-AF when shooting still images has been improved.